pitayapj/pitayapj.github.io/docs/index.md

 ??? note "Disclaimer"
     Like I said, the website is a note for myself.
 I might left some information out so please read with careful consideration.

-    Love to have your feedbacks still/ :smile:
+    Love to have your feedbacks still. :smile: